lnxs-prsn/koulu/learning_journal_2025/11_learningjournal.md

 6.11/ python tunti
   - mostly doing the course work
     - reason is because I have problem of organizing my files
+    - unable to make the mooc work as I want it to

 7.11/ python tunti
   - tunnilla list comprehension